hashicorp/vault-rails/README.md

   decode: ->(raw) { raw.to_s }
 ```

-- **Note** Changing the algorithm for encoding/decoding for an existing application will probably make the application crash when attempting to retrive existing values!
+- **Note** Changing the algorithm for encoding/decoding for an existing application will probably make the application crash when attempting to retrieve existing values!

 Caveats
 -------